seralexeev/xrabbit.dev/README.md

 id: 23
 date: 25-05-2025
 media:
-  - media/23-1.mp4
+  - 23-1.mp4
 ```

-The first launch was not very successful because one wire was poorly soldered and I spent a long time looking for the problem but after checking with a multimeter I found the issue and everything started working.
+The first launch didn't go so well because one wire was soldered badly and I spent a long time looking for the problem but after checking with a multimeter I found the issue and everything started working.

 ---